Save the Date for Georgia's Induction Summit

 The Georgia Department of Education, with support and collaboration from the Georgia Professional Standards Commission, convened a statewide Induction Task Force beginning in June 2011.
 The cross-disciplinary team, which included teachers, instructional coaches, early career and experienced principals, district leaders, university faculty, education organization staff, and state agency leaders, met multiple times over a period of several months.
 The team worked collaboratively to distill research on effective induction and mentoring into guidance that is meant to be flexible and accommodating of the wide range of districts and district needs in Georgia.
 At the same time, this guidance paints an inspirational vision of the type of support new principals and new teachers must receive.
 High quality principal induction can stop the exodus from the principal’s office, maintain continuity in improvement efforts for teachers thus encouraging teachers to stay and strive to get better, ultimately leading to sustained improvements in instruction and student learning, over time and at scale.

-The Teacher and Leader Effectiveness (TLE) Division partners with districts, Institutes of Higher Education (IHE), and RESAs to provide guidance in the development and implementation of effective teacher and principal district induction programs.
+The Teacher and Leader Effectiveness (TLE) Division partners with districts, Institutions of Higher Education (IHE), and RESAs to provide guidance in the development and implementation of effective teacher and principal district induction programs.
 The GaDOE Teacher and Principal Induction Guidance focus on recruiting, retaining, and supporting induction phase teachers and induction phase principals.
 This guidance provides an effective induction program model which requires an investment from all stakeholders to ensure teacher and principal effectiveness and student success.

 Teacher and Principal Induction Tools and Resources

 Statewide Induction Model (SWIM): Professional Learning Resources to Support Georgia Educators, Pre-service to In-service (complements the Georgia Department of Education Teacher Induction Guidance).